ppy/osu-wiki/wiki/Reporting_bad_behaviour/Handling_foul_play/en.md

 *See also: [Account restrictions § My account has been restricted!
 What do I do?](/wiki/Help_centre/Account_restrictions#what)*

-osu! uses automated metrics combined with manual confirmation.
+osu! uses automated metrics combined with manual confirmation to detect foul play.
 If you don't know why you are restricted, contact [accounts@ppy.sh](mailto:accounts@ppy.sh).

 ## Prove that I/they were cheating/breaking the rules!
-Tell us how you know! {id=prove-cheats}
+Tell us how you know! {id=prove}

 The support team will not provide any "proof" regarding reasons for restrictions, but all are placed with well-founded suspicion.
 Normal users are extremely unlikely to be targeted by such actions.

-## I'll make a video to prove my innocence! {id=prove-own-innocence}
+## I'll make a video to prove my innocence! {id=innocent}

 Sorry, but if you have been restricted, the support team is already sure you are cheating.
 A video will not help, because even these can be doctored.

 ## I found someone who is definitely cheating/not playing fair.
 I can tell by their replay/score!
-What should I do? {id=found-cheater}
+What should I do? {id=report}

 Stay calm and **don't discuss their plays in public chat** — doing so is against the [chat rules](/wiki/Rules#in-game-chat-rules) and may cause you to be [silenced](/wiki/Help_centre/Silences).
 Don't give them undue attention or ask others to spectate them.